samjones00/docs/docs/_documentation/ztest.md

 ## Instantly Servicify existing Systems!

-ServiceStack also reached maximum autonomy for a Services framework where in addition to **AutoQuery** automatically providing your Services implementations, **Studio** providing its instant UI, ServiceStack also gained the capability to **generate your entire API!** including Typed API contracts, data models, implementations & human-friendly pluralized HTTP API routes over an existing System RDBMS's tables!
+ServiceStack also reached maximum autonomy for a Services framework where in addition to **AutoQuery** automatically providing your Services implementations, **Studio** providing its instant UI, ServiceStack also gained the capability to **generate your entire API!** Including Typed API contracts, data models, implementations & human-friendly pluralized HTTP API routes over an existing System RDBMS's tables!

 ServiceStack's **AutoGen** enables a number of exciting possibilities, predominantly it's the fastest way to ServiceStack-ify an